erikgeo/msfs_g36_project/README.md

 **Q: I am not seeing the engine pages in the G1000?**

-*A: Make sure to install the Working Title NXi mod (download link on main page in the description).
+*A: Make sure to install the Working Title NXi (from the Marketplace).
 Also ensure a good load order as explained under installation instructions*

-**Q: The manifold pressure shows 'NaN'?**

-*A: Make sure to download the Working Title G1000 mod (download link on main page in the description).
-Also ensure a good load order as explained under installation instructions*

 **Q: The mod isn't working?***

-*A: First make sure the load order is correct as per installation instructions.
-If the problem persists, it is usually due to a conflict with another mod in the community folder.
+*A: This is usually due to a conflict with another mod in the community folder.
 The best thing is to remove all other mods and slowly add them to see what causes the conflict.
 Aircraft, gauge and lighting mods are the prime suspects.*

 **Q: The engine won't start?**